Garden Crusader: Guillermo Vasquez

 Contaminated soil, poverty, pollution and acres of pavement are just a few of the many things that make it difficult to garden in a large city.
-In San Francisco, Guillermo Vasquez is helping hundreds of people overcome such obstacles by calling on a surprising source of knowledge: indigenous culture.
+In San Francisco, Guillermo Vasquez is helping hundreds of people overcome such obstacles by calling on indigenous knowledge and skills.

-In 2002, Guillermo founded the Indigenous Permaculture Project.
+In 2002, Guillermo founded the Indigenous Permaculture Project (IPP).
 The group conducts permaculture classes for people in San Francisco.
 And they also have helped to establish and expand gardens in indigenous communities in South Dakota, El Salvador and New Mexico.

 Guillermo is of Mayan descent and grew up in Central America.
 He made his way north and studied agroecology at the University of California at Santa Cruz.
 He loves to farm and grow food, but he found himself living in San Francisco, in the middle of a crowded city.